DadaMonad/dadamonad.github.io/tutorial.markdown

 Furthermore, you are encouraged to do everything you find here in your browser console.
 Try to tinker with some of the examples.
 If you have any problem, ask a question in the comments section at the bottom of this page.

 ### Connectors
 First of all, you have to define how you want your peers to connect to each other.
 Therefore, we introduce the concept of *connectors*.
-A connector is an interfaces that defines how your clients communicate with each other.
+The connector is the interface that defines how your clients communicate with each other.
 The cool thing in Yjs is, that you can simply interchange different connectors.
-You can swith from the XMPP connector to the WebRTC connector by changing only a few lines of code.
-I this tutorial we will use the XMPP connector.
+Therefore, you can swith from the XMPP connector to the WebRTC connector by changing only a few lines of code.
+In this tutorial we will use the XMPP connector.
 But you should check out the WebRTC connector too - it is really fast!

 {% highlight html %}
 <script src="./y-xmpp/y-xmpp.min.js"></script>